mattermost/rtcd/docs/security.md

 #### Registration

-1. Client makes a request for registration by providing a random string which uniquely identifies the client.
+1. Client makes a request for registration by providing a JSON payload containing a random string which uniquely identifies the client (clientID) and an authentication key (authKey).
-2. Server generates a 32 characters (base64) long auth key (192 bits of total entropy).
-3. Server calculates a hash (bcrypt) for the key and saves it to the embedded persistent k/v store, mapping to the provided client id.
+2. Server calculates a hash (bcrypt) for the authentication key and saves it to the embedded persistent k/v store, mapping to the provided client id.
-4. The auth key is returned to the client.
+3. On success server returns a JSON response payload with the clientID and HTTP code 201.

 #### Client Authentication